 Another important point to consider is the flow of your system.
 It needs to be straightforward, as self-evident as possible.
 Your system should solve user necessities in as fewer steps as possible.
 With the right implementation, your IVR system can be comprehensive, yet simple.

-Remember that your IVR system will work as the receptionist of your company.
+Remember that your IVR services will work as the receptionist of your company.
 A smart and pleasant receptionist will reflect greatly on what is to follow.
 Make sure you consider UX design when setting up your IVR system.
 It will be the difference between happy and frustrated customers.

 Easy and powerful testing